SmileDirectClub ends operations ‘effective immediately,’ but what about the customers?

 The company referred anyone seeking care to consult with a local doctor or dentist.

-SmileDirectClub said it has cancelled it’s lifetime guarantee, along with all outstanding orders for aligners, but anyone on the company’s SmileyPay Plan is still expected to “make all monthly payments until payment has been made in full per the terms of our SmilePay program.”
+SmileDirectClub said it has canceled its lifetime guarantee, along with all outstanding orders for aligners, but anyone on the company’s SmileyPay Plan is still expected to “make all monthly payments until payment has been made in full per the terms of our SmilePay program.”

 For customers seeking refunds, the company said that there will be more information to come “once the bankruptcy process determines next steps and additional measures customers can take.”